UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/python_for_mac.rst

 ----

 git is a source code version control system.
 It is not strictly related to Python, but it (or a similar system) is a critical tool for software development in general, and it is very widely used in the Python community.
-We will be using it, along with the gitHub classroom service, in the program to hand in assignments and support code review.
+We will be using it, along with the GitHub classroom service, in the program to hand in assignments and support code review.

 You will need a git client.
-The gitHub GUI client may be nice; I honestly don't know.
+The GitHub GUI client may be nice; I honestly don't know.
 However, we will be using the command line client in class.

 There are a couple of options for a command line client.